-'A chance of something special' - McCullum
+'We have a chance of something special' - McCullum

 New Zealand's batsmen are on notice after one bad session in Trinidad, but the captain Brendon McCullum still believes his men can achieve "something special" and take the series decider in Barbados.
 West Indies and New Zealand enter the third and final match with the series tied at 1-1 and it is the hosts who have the momentum after their strong 10-wicket victory in Trinidad.